Best Cost-Sharing Rule Design for Selfish Bin Packing: Construct Efficient Equilibria by

-In Section \ref{34}, we have shown that the local-size-based cost-sharing rule with $\Lambda=\frac34$ is already the best possible since $\frac43$ is a general lower bound for the PoA.
-So one can not expect to improve the efficiency of equilibrium by just designing new cost-sharing rules.
-However, it would be good if a social planner can construct NE packings in polynomial time whose PoA is always smaller than $\frac43$.
-In this case, the system can be directly led into a stable and more efficient (than $\frac43$) state under which no selfish items would like to move.
-Besides, it is desirable to compute an NE efficiently with a performance ratio comparable to some classic optimization algorithms for bin packing.
-In this section, we show that by setting $\Lambda=\frac23$ in the bin packing games, even though its PoA is at least $1.5$ as the following example illustrated, the classical \emph{Best Fit Decreasing} ($BFD$) algorithm directly leads to an NE packing whose asymptotic approximation ratio is $\frac{11}{9}$. \begin{example} The item set contains $2k$ items with size $\frac23$, $2k$ items with size $\frac13$, and $3k$ items with size $\varepsilon=\frac{1}{3k}$, where $k$ is a positive integer.
+In Section \ref{34}, we have shown that the LSB cost-sharing rule with $\Lambda=\frac34$ is already the best possible with $PoS=1$ and $PoA=\frac43$ in the game.
+So one can not expect to reduce the inefficiency of equilibria in this sense.
+However, it would be favorable if a social planner can construct an NE packing in polynomial time, whose asymptotic approximation ratio is smaller than $\frac43$.
+In this case, the system can directly reach a stable and effective state under which no selfish item would like to move.
+In addition, it is desirable to compute an NE efficiently with an asymptotic approximation ratio comparable to the classic optimization algorithms for bin packing.
+To this end, we formally introduce a well-known bin packing algorithm $BFD$ (Best Fit Decreasing), which works as follows.

+\paragraph{\bf Algorithm $BFD$.} First reorder the items in non-increasing sizes such that item $1\succ$ item $2\succ\cdots\succ$ item $n$.
+Then one by one in this order, the algorithm places the current item in a bin that it fits the tightest; if there is no existing bin with enough space for the item, then open a new bin and put it in.

+In this section, we show that by setting $\Lambda=\frac23$ in the bin packing games, even though its $PoA$ is at least $1.5$ as illustrated in the following example, the algorithm $BFD$ always leads to NE packings whose $PoA$ is $\frac{11}{9}$, as the asymptotic approximation ratio of $BFD$ is $11/9$~\cite{J74}. \begin{example} The item set contains $2k$ items with size $\frac23$, $2k$ items with size $\frac13$, and $3k$ items with size $\varepsilon=\frac{1}{3k}$, where $k$ is a positive integer.
 In this instance, there exists a packing $\pi^*$ with $3k$ bins used as shown in Figure \ref{fig:NE} and it is an NE.
 To see this, first note that the items with sizes $\frac23$ and $\frac13$ can not move; besides, the tiny items with size $\varepsilon$ have no incentive to move since their costs are already zero.
 Meanwhile, the optimal packing only uses $m^*=2k+1$ bins as illustrated in Figure \ref{fig:OPT}.
 Apparently, \end{example}